mozilla/webdev-bootcamp/guide/projects.rst

 for the project you want to contribute to and asking if they can help you find a task to work on and answer any other questions you have.
-If there's no information in the README for a project about who works on it, you can check the commit history (available in Github by clicking "# commits" near the top of the page) to find who recently worked on the project, or by asking the :doc:`Webdev group <webdev>` who is responsible.
+If there's no information in the README for a project about who works on it, you can check the commit history (available in GitHub by clicking "# commits" near the top of the page) to find who recently worked on the project, or by asking the :doc:`Webdev group <webdev>` who is responsible.